bartvanhoey/AbpBlazorCustomizeLoginPage/README.md

 </div>
 ```

-## Add some custom styles and image to the HttpApi.Host project
+## Add some custom styles and images to the HttpApi.Host project

 * add a file **login.css** to the **wwwroot** folder of the **HttpApi.Host** project.